ObstcalsShi/ChEn-subtitle-video-generation/README.md

 ## EnSRT to ChEnSRT using deepseekAPI
 done

-about one hour per yuan.
+about one hour for 0.7 yuan.

 ## combine ChEnSRT and mp4 to ChEn-subtitle-video
 need subtitle_style setting method